Improve Running Performance - 5 Quick Running Tips Guaranteed to Improve Your Running

 Imagine if he built up his mileage.

-To three miles per workout.
-Five miles per workout.
+To five miles per workout.
+Seven miles per workout.
 Add in an even longer run getting to, say, ten miles.
 Over time.
 Not immediately, but building up to it over a number of months.

 That's one of the first keys when you want to improve your running: run further and develop your base, your basic stamina/endurance.

-Click these pics for some more ideas about base/easy running and running more:
+Follow the links below for some more information about base/easy running and running more:

 There are incredible benefits in running at different speeds.